We're here to help

 Let us know by phone

-If you'd prefer to talk to one of our caring staff members, you can call us instead.
+If you'd prefer, you can call us instead.

 Prepare your documents

-You’ll be assigned a dedicated case manager who will guide you through the process of making a death claim.
+You’ll be assigned a dedicated case manager who'll guide you through the process of making a death claim.
 If you've submitted the form online, you'll get a response in 1-2 business days.

 We'll also send you a claims pack.
-Please take some time to carefully read this and complete all the documents required.
-If you need help filling out your forms, contact us for help.
+Please take some time to carefully read this and complete all the forms.
+If you need help filling out your forms, contact us.

 What you’ll need to provide: